“It’s too cumbersome.”

-When conducting a productivity audit as part of your continuous improvement strategy, one thing you can look for are areas and tasks that seem to take a longer amount of time relative to each project.
-If every member of your team is struggling with the timeframe for certain tasks, it might be pointing to a process that needs so adjusting.
+When conducting a productivity audit as part of your continuous improvement strategy, you can look for areas and tasks that your team struggles with.
+This bottleneck might be pointing to a process that needs adjusting.

 Image via The Marketoonist

-By getting visibility over exactly what hours are being worked on different types of jobs, you’ll be able to see whether you’re actually turning a profit or not.
+By having visibility over exactly how much time is being spent on different jobs, you can see whether you’re actually turning a profit or not.
 Do you need to adjust your pricing?
 Are you putting too much effort into job types that don’t pay off?
-The only way you can gain these insights is to track the time spent on these jobs and use time tracking and reporting software to analyse it.
+The only way you can gain these insights is to track the time and then analyse it.

-By keeping an eye on the allocated work in your time tracking software, you can easily see who has been assigned to what, and how many tasks each team member is working on.
+An online employee time clock can help with wellbeing and balance because you can easily see who has been assigned to what, and how many tasks each team member is working on.
 So you should be able to head off overloading problems before they become a serious burden.

 19. Accurately report hours for compliance